 A favorite of locals and tourists for its picturesque setting, Fulton Ferry Landing features custom-designed marine railings that interweave Walt Whitman’s famous “Crossing Brooklyn Ferry” poem with imagery evocative of the Brooklyn Bridge.
 Bronze relief drawings of local historic scenes are embedded in the pier deck.

 Yes, however a permit is required.
-School trips and field days are allowed for a maximum group size of 200, with 1 adult present for every 10 children.
+School trips, field days, and camp groups are allowed for a maximum group size of 200, with 1 adult present for every 10 children.
 Brooklyn Bridge Park has a limited number of school bus layover parking and is not guaranteed.
 Insurance is required for schools outside of the New York City public school system.
 Please see the permits page for more information.

 Leashed dogs are welcome on park pathways, but dogs are not allowed on lawns.
 There are two dog runs: one located at Main Street and one at Pier 6.
 Dog runs are routinely washed and pet waste bags are available at each dog run.
 Dogs must be licensed with visible identification tags and vaccinated for rabies.